-Code Acronym Applicability Notes Rule 53 of the Federal Rules of Civil Procedure Rule 53 Binding on special masters in federal court Unclear to what extent: (1) 2003 amendments to the rule apply to masters who were appointed before the rule was amended; and (2) the rule applies to adjuncts who are not "special masters."
-Rules of specific organizations like the American Bar Association, American Arbitration Association, JAMS, and Forum ABA, AAA, JAMS, FORUM Applies to neutrals who work for those organizations State rules There may be specific state rules that govern the conduct of judicial adjuncts in that state
+Code Acronym Applicability Notes Rule 53 of the Federal Rules of Civil Procedure Rule 53 Binding on neutrals appointed in federal court Rules of specific organizations like the American Bar Association, American Arbitration Association, JAMS, and Forum ABA, AAA, JAMS, FORUM Applies to neutrals governed by the particular organization's rules or who work under those organizations State rules There may be specific state rules that govern the conduct of court-appointed neutrals in that state

-3.2 Ethical Rules for Judicial Adjuncts
+3.2 Ethical Rules for Court-Appointed Neutrals

 The basic ethical rules listed below draw on all of the sources of authority explained above.
-This list is intended to serve as a common-sense guide for the appointing judge and the judicial adjunct to review together when the adjunct's appointment begins and refer to later as necessary.
+This list is intended to serve as a common-sense guide for the appointing judge and the court-appointed neutral to review together when the adjunct's appointment begins and refer to later as necessary.

-The basic rules for judicial adjuncts are summarized in the following table.
+The basic rules for court-appointed neutrals are summarized in the following table.